Securing Databases with SonicWall Cloud Secure Edge (CSE)

 5. User’s request is passed to the Global Edge Network, relayed to the Connector inside the org’s private network, and then sent to the database service.

 1. End user requests access to database service.
-User’s request is routed to Banyan.
+User’s request is routed to CSE.

 3. Once verified, the device is then authenticated via their org’s identity provider.